Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: Brief Detour into von Neumann Algebras

 \subsection{Normalizers, Irreducibility, Singularity, and the Weak Asymptotic Homomorphism Property}

-Given an inclusion of von Neumann algebras $N \subseteq M$, we can associate a certain group of unitaries in $M$ which ``normalize" the von Neumann subalgebra $N$: Naturally, this is called the \emph{normalizer} of $N$ in $M$, which contains $U(N)$, the group of all unitary elements in $N$, as a normal subgroup.
-The normalizer of $N$ generates a von Neumann algebra, first by forming the $*$-algebra generated by the normalizer and then taking the weak or strong operator closure, and the subalgebra $N$ can be classified in terms of the von Neumann algebra its normalizer generates.
+Given an inclusion of von Neumann algebras $N \subseteq M$, we can associate a certain group of unitaries in $M$ which stabilize the von Neumann subalgebra $N$ under the conjugation action: Naturally, this is called the \emph{normalizer} of $N$ in $M$, which contains $\mathcal{U}(N)$, the group of all unitary elements in $N$, as a normal subgroup.
+The normalizer of $N$ generates a von Neumann algebra, first by forming the $*$-algebra generated by the normalizer and then taking the weak (or strong) operator closure or the bicommutant, and the subalgebra $N$ can be classified in terms of the von Neumann algebra its normalizer generates.
 If the normalizer generates $N$, then $N$ is said to be \emph{singular}; if it generates a proper subalgebra of $M$ other than $N$, then $N$ is said to be \emph{semi-regular}; and, finally, if the normalizer generates $M$, then $N$ is said to be \emph{regular}.